satchel inv line hider line hider line hider line hider line hider line hider line hider

 Let's go sailing!

-Okay.
-I've observed another problem, which is that there aren't any oars.
+I've observed another issue, which is that there aren't any oars.

 That is challenging.